You are probably thinking, the poor old fellow has made a mistake in his spelling. Shouldn’t the title read “Son” of Justice?

 Sacred image copyright © 2012 Deacon Paul O. Iacono All Rights Reserved

-That prayer really struck me!
+That prayer really struck me.
 There was the title: Sun of Justice, Jesus Christ.
-The message of that passage was so appropriate for the image, since it directs the prayerful observer to meditate on the truth that Jesus Christ is the Sun which shines in our hearts and guides us along His path back to the Father.
-He is the Sun of the Father, His Light; as well as being His Son.
-He is also, the Sun of Justice, in that we as individuals will all surely have His light illuminate our souls and deeds, and be judged by His standards.
+The message of that passage was so appropriate for the image meant to mimic carved wood.
+The image directs the prayerful observer to meditate on the truth that Jesus Christ is the Sun which, as a result of His obedient sacrifice on the holy wood of the Cross, shines in our hearts and guides us back to the Father.
+He is the Son of the Father, that is, the Light of the World.
+He is also, the Sun of Justice, in that we as individuals will all surely have His light illumine our souls and be judged by His standards.

 This sacred image is a gift for our outstanding Assistant Pastor Fr.
 Joseph R. Upton.
 A wonderful priest who also serves us as the Chaplain of the Fra Angelico Institute for the Sacred Arts.

-The face and garments are not painted in the traditional way in keeping with the methods of Bro.
+The face and garments are not painted in the traditional way in keeping with the woodcarving methods of Bro.
 Erspamer, whose work inspired my drawing.
-Even though it is not painted using the familiar “language” or style of traditional iconography, it has meaning; and I am happy to say that it does provide a prayerful presence and comfort to the soul that prays with it.
+Even though it is not painted using the familiar “language” or style of traditional iconography, it has meaning; and I am happy to say that when you are in its presence it does provide comfort to the soul that prays with it.

 Copyright © 2012 Deacon Paul O. Iacono Essay and photos – All Rights Reserved